Murder of Robert Brooks: Incident

 On December 9, Brooks was transferred from Mohawk Correctional Facility to Marcy Correctional Facility to be brought to a medical examination room and sat on an examination table while handcuffed.
 The right side of Brooks's face was bleeding.
-An officer then forced a white object in Brooks's mouth and another officer held his throat.
-Multiple officers then started striking the restrained Brooks in his face, torso, groin, and buttocks.
+An officer then forced a white object in Brooks's mouth while another officer held his throat.
+Multiple officers then struck the restrained Brooks in his face, torso, groin, and buttocks.
 Several officers stood in the room as passive bystanders.
-Two officers then lifted Brooks, who was then unresponsive, by his shirt in an attempt to throw him out of a nearby window.
+Two officers then lifted Brooks, who was unresponsive, by his shirt in an attempt to throw him up against a nearby window.
 The motionless Brooks was then placed on the examination table, where an officer conducted a sternal rub.

 A preliminary examination named the cause of death as "asphyxia due to compression of the neck," from the beating.
 "Robert [Brooks] died of massive beating to his body, both externally and internally.
 Several of his internal organs were bruised, his hyoid bone was fractured, his thyroid cartilage was ripped.
 He also died as a result of repeated restrictions to his airways, causing severe brain damage.
 And finally, he died by choking on his own blood," Onandaga County District Attorney William Fitzpatrick said after the indictment.

 Identified officers involved in the incident include C.O.
 Anthony Farina; Sergeant Glenn Trombly; C.O.
 Nicholas Anzalone; C.O.
 Matthew Galliher; Sergeant Michael Marshaw; C.O.
 Christopher Walrath; C.O.
-Nicholas Kieffer; and C.O.s Along, David Walters, Kessler, David Walters, and Nicholas Gentile.
+Nicholas Kieffer; and C.O.s Along, David Kingsley, Kessler, David Walters, and Nicholas Gentile.
 Other involved personnel include Kyle Dashnaw, RN Patricia Matos, and Abedin Mehmedovic.